aaboutaka/AATGaussPackage/README.md

-# CREATED BY ALI ABOU TAKA
+# Package with different functions to apply to Gaussian output files
-Package with different function to apply to Gaussian output files
+## CREATED BY ALI ABOU TAKA

                 There are the different fucntions in this package.
                 --------------------------------------------------